 The past few years have caused a glacial shift in the overarching priorities that today’s talent pool value most, and as a result job trends have followed suit.
 The vast majority of job seekers have taken this time to reassess what is important to them and are thus much more selective than ever in both accepting job opportunities and in making a choice to stay put.
 As hiring managers, we’re sure that you’re feeling the effect of this on a daily basis.

-So, the million-dollar question is, what exactly are today’s job trends now that we are nearing the end of Q1?
+So, the million-dollar question is, what exactly are today’s job trends now that we are in Q1?
 And how, as a company looking to hire and retain talent in today’s market, can you ensure that you are remaining competitive?

 The team at Indeed recently published their Outlook: Trends and Predictions for Job Seekers – and we think it’s pretty spot on with what we’re seeing year-to-date.
 Here are the biggest takeaways that we think all hiring managers should have on their radar.